 Welcome to the section of the site where you can find out what you need to know about adopting a collie how we assess dogs in our care and of course find details of all the dogs we have for rehoming.
 Unless mentioned otherwise, all the dogs we rescue are here at our rescue centre in Staffordshire.

-The links, left will take you to all the areas that will hopefully answer all your questions about our rehoming process.
 For information on opening hours or our address, please follow the links to About Us

 The How Do I Adopt? and Q & A pages will hopefully answer any questions you may have about how we operate.
 We do ask for a rehoming fee which is vital to support the work we carry out and without which we could not rescue the number of collies that we do every year